EdPike365-Org/edpike365-blog/content/blog/devops-2022-tools/index.md

   <img src="hqdefault.jpg"  alt="DevOps Toolkit" />
 </figure>

-##### Tools, Frameworks, and Platforms in 2022

-An outline created from [The Best DevOps Tools, Frameworks, And Platforms In 2022](https://www.youtube.com/watch?v=7wIr6e6b7Ps), by Viktor Farcic at DevOps Toolkit.
+I created an outline from the video [The Best DevOps Tools, Frameworks, And Platforms In 2022](https://www.youtube.com/watch?v=7wIr6e6b7Ps), by Viktor Farcic at DevOps Toolkit.
 Subscribe and [support him](https://www.youtube.com/c/DevOpsToolkit/about)!

 Category winners have links and more details.